fringebits/PiFrame/README.md

 # PiFrame
-Photo slide show project; intended to run on RaspberryPi
+Photo slide show project intended to run on RaspberryPi